microsoft/PSRule/docs/features.md

 To prevent a rule executing you can either:

 - Exclude the rule - The rule is not executed for any object.
-- Suppress the rule - The rule is not execute for a specific object by name.
+- Suppress the rule - The rule is not executed for a specific object by name.

-To exclude a rule the use `Rule.Exclude` option.
+To exclude a rule use the `Rule.Exclude` option.
 To do this in YAML, add the following to the `ps-rule.yaml` options file.

 ```yaml